pa4080/game-hub/README.md

 ## To do

-- [ ] Fancy game card hover behavior.
+- [x] Fancy game card hover behavior.
-- [ ] Improve the system behaviour of the theme selector.
+- [ ] Improve the system behaviour of the "theme selector".
-- [ ] Clear all filters and show all games.when click on the logo.
+- [ ] Clear all filters and show all games.when click on the logo - use next link.
+- [ ] Scroll to top button.

 ## Credits